Moreton Hall, Oswestry, Shropshire

 WORD ON THE GROUND

-Parents particularly like the breadth of experience, happy with the academic side, and the music, art, drama and sport.
+Parents particularly like the breadth of experience.
 They say staff help their children enjoy the arts to their greatest capacity.
 Regardless of background, there’s a sense of freedom that children from any walk of life have the chance to follow whatever path they choose.
 The teachers will go out of their way to help pupils reach their goals.
 Everyone praises the warmth, sense of ‘normality’ (even in a pandemic) and family feel.

 THE MUDDY VERDICT